 The Front Street Interceptor, that formerly flowed to the Mississippi River and now flows to the North Treatment Plant, was identified to be studied for alternatives to install a second barrier additional to the gate at the end of the outfall.
 The installation of a second barrier is to assure greater integrity and prevent a catastrophic event.
 When Mississippi River levels dropped over the summer, the City finalized the plans to pour a concrete bulkhead against the gate structure to create a second barrier at the end of the outfall.
-The contractor began and completed construction during this reporting period.
+The contractor began and completed construction.
+This project is now complete and will be moved to Section 6.1 in the following Semi-Annual Report.